IremErturk/dtc-mlops-capstone-project/workflow_orchestration/README.md

 In this module Prefect is used to orchestrate two flows in our MLOps setup.

-**datalake_flow**:  Downloads data from kaggle dataset and store the raw data.
+- **datalake_flow**:  Downloads data from kaggle dataset and store the raw data.

-**model_flow**: Reads raw data and apply tokenization and model traing techniques and store the model.
+- **model_flow**: Reads raw data and apply tokenization and model traing techniques and store the model.

-For both of the flows, storage option selected by the `environment` variable defined in the `.env` file.
-If the we are testing the flows locally (where `environment=local`) datalake and model flows will store outputs in `artifacts/raw_data` and `artifacts/models` folders.
-Otherwise, the outputs will be stored in S3 bucket.
+For both of the flows, storage option selected by the `environment` variable defined in the `.env` file under the  `workflow_orchestration` folder.
+If the flows are runned locally (where `environment=local`) datalake and model flows will store outputs in `artifacts/raw_data` and `artifacts/models` folders.
+Otherwise, the outputs will be stored in artifacts S3 bucket.

 ----